prigii/se-assignment-2-introduction-to-software-engineering-prigii/README.md

 ## Software Development Life Cycle (SDLC):

 ### Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.

+The Software Development Life Cycle (SDLC) consists of several sequential phases, each essential for guiding the development and maintenance of software systems from inception to deployment and beyond.

+Requirements Gathering and Analysis: The first phase of the SDLC involves gathering and analyzing requirements from stakeholders, users, and other relevant sources.
+This phase aims to understand and document what the software should accomplish.
+Requirements are classified into functional (features the system must provide) and non-functional (quality attributes like performance and usability).
+The output of this phase is a detailed requirements specification document that serves as a blueprint for the entire project.

+System Design: Following requirements analysis, the system design phase focuses on defining the architecture of the software.
+This includes designing the overall structure of the system, defining data models, specifying interfaces between system components, and selecting appropriate technologies and platforms.
+System design ensures that the software meets the specified requirements and can be implemented efficiently.

+Implementation (Coding): The implementation phase involves translating the design specifications into actual code.
+Developers write code based on the design documents using programming languages like Python, Java, C++, etc. This phase organizes the code into modules or components, ensuring that each part of the system functions as intended and integrates smoothly with other components.

+Testing: Once the code is developed, it undergoes rigorous testing to identify defects and ensure that it meets the specified requirements.
+Testing is conducted at multiple levels:
+- Unit Testing: Tests individual components or modules to verify their correctness.
+- Integration Testing: Tests how the modules work together as a group.
+- System Testing: Tests the entire system as a whole to ensure it meets the software requirements.
+- Acceptance Testing: Tests conducted with end-users to determine if the software meets their expectations and is ready for deployment.

+Deployment: After successful testing, the software is deployed to the production environment.
+This phase involves installing the software on target hardware, configuring it according to deployment plans, and preparing user documentation and training materials.
+Data migration, if necessary, is also part of this phase to ensure that existing data is transferred to the new system correctly.

+Maintenance: The final phase of the SDLC involves maintaining and enhancing the software to ensure it continues to meet the evolving needs of users and stakeholders.
+Maintenance includes fixing bugs, making enhancements to improve performance or add new features, and addressing issues that arise in the operational environment.
+This phase ensures the longevity and effectiveness of the software over its lifecycle.

+Throughout the SDLC, supporting processes such as project management, configuration management, and documentation management run parallel to the main phases.
+These processes help ensure that the project is managed effectively, changes are tracked, and documentation is produced and maintained as needed.

+In conclusion, the SDLC provides a structured approach to software development, guiding teams through a series of well-defined phases from requirements gathering to deployment and maintenance.
+Each phase contributes to the overall goal of delivering high-quality software that meets user needs and business objectives, while also ensuring that the software can be effectively maintained and supported throughout its lifecycle.
 ### Agile vs. Waterfall Models:
 ### Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?